sebhalldesigns/GeoMod/README.md

 ## Overview

-A GEOmetric MODel Kernel
+GEOmetric MODular Kernel

-GeoMod is a self-contained, fully cross-platform kernel for use in any environment that handles 3D and 2D graphics.
+GeoMod is a self-contained, fully cross-platform modular kernel for use in any environment that handles 3D and 2D graphics.
 It is designed around a modular architecture that results in a highly flexible, configurable and powerful system.